FaradayRF/Faraday-Software/Tutorials/start/configuring-rf-faraday.md

-# Configuring Faraday
+# Configuring Faraday for RF Operation

-Now we should configure Faraday itself.
-The device configuration data is stored in the CC430 Flash memory and is used to store the callsign, ID, static GPS location, telemetry interval, and other settings.

-In the deviceconfiguration folder located in the Applications folder lives our Device Configuration program, `deviceconfiguration.py`, which is a Flask application that is run in the background waiting to be given data to program on Faraday.
-It exposes a RESTful API to do so and communicates with Proxy in order to configure the radio. `simpleconfig.py` is a script which reads the `faraday_config.ini` file and sends HTTP POST and GET queries to the `deviceconfiguration.py` server.
+Having [configured Faraday](configuring-faraday.imd) for local USB connected telemetry and LED commanding you are now ready to configure Faraday for RF operation.
+The default configuration file does not enable the RF transmitter.
+Now we will enable and configure Faraday to transmit with your FCC Part 97 callsign on the 33cm ham band.

-The application files are located:
+We will again be using the `deviceconfiguration` Application to configure Faraday The application files are located:

  * `~/Applications/deviceconfiguration`

+Proxy and deviceconfiguration should be configured to communicate with the Faraday being programmed.
+Therefore if you already programmed `KB1LQC-1` and are now programming a second radio `KB1LQC-2` then `proxy.ini` should be updated along with `deviceconfiguration.ini`

 > NOTE: Device Configuration using the application tool in this tutorial is currently limited to programming a single device at a time.
 Also, this process will be automated in the future.

 ## Device Configuration Setup

 First we should ensure the Device Configuration program can communicate with Proxy running in the background.
-For this we need to edit the `[DEVICES]` section of `deviceconfiguration.ini` to contain the same configuration Proxy is configured with in `proxy.ini`
+For this we need to edit the `[DEVICES]` section of `deviceconfiguration.ini` to contain the same configuration Proxy is configured with in `proxy.ini`.
+Update `UNIT0CALL` and `UNIT0ID` to refer to the correct Faraday radio currently attached to Proxy.

-`[FLASK]`: Flask server configuration values
- * `HOST`: IP Address or hostname of flask server
- * `PORT`: Network port to serve data

-`[DEVICES]`: Unit 0 Proxy configuration values section
- * `UNITS`: Quantity of Faraday radios to configure (supports one at this time)
- * `UNIT0CALL`: Callsign to associate with radio connected to Proxy
- * `UNIT0ID`: Node ID of radio connected to Proxy

 ## Faraday Configuration

 Now you should update `faraday_config.ini` which will be used by `simpleconfig.py` to program Faraday.
-For now just update the `CALLSIGN` and `ID` as well as any placeholder GPS fields.
-Simpleconfig will error with relevant information about what is wrong in your configuration.
+Simpleconfig will error with relevant information about what is wrong in your configuration if you made a mistake.

+To program a unit for initial RF operation with default settings, the following values should be updated:

+ * `CALLSIGN=<Intended Callsign>`
+ * `ID=<intended ID>`
+ * `BOOT_RF_POWER=<Power setting 0-152 (min-max)>`
+ * `RF_TELEMETRY_BOOT_BIT=<Set to 1 for automatic RF telemetry transmissions ater boot-up>`
+ * `TELEMETRY_DEFAULT_RF_INTERVAL=<Value in seconds for RF telemetry packet transmissions>`

+ These are the absolute must-have configured items for RF transmission.
+We suggest a RF power setting of 20 for desktop use and higher could easily desense the radio causing packets to be missed.
+RF power of about 140 seems to be maximum output.

+ Below is a reference of the entire `faraday_config.ini`.
+It should be taken into consideration if you would like to power on the GPS or program a default lat/lon.

 `[BASIC]`
- * `CONFIGBOOTBITMASK` Keep set to 1, indicates configuration has occured.
  * `CALLSIGN` Faraday radio callsign (9 characters)
  * `ID` Faraday radio node ID (0-255)
  * `GPIO_P3` Default CC430 P3 IO state, all considerd outputs at this time